ykhokhulya/stm32-fw-cube/F4/Projects/STM32446E_EVAL/Applications/FatFs/FatFs_uSD_RTOS/readme.txt

   - LED1 is ON when the application runs successfully.
   - LED3 is ON when any error occurs.

+It is possible to dynamically hotplug/unplug the uSD, as the application is handling the insert/remove events.

+@note: for some uSD's, replacing it  while the application is running makes the application
+       fail.
+It is recommended to reset the board using the "Reset button" after replacing the uSD.

+@note: if the uSD is not initially plugged,the LED3 is on and the application will wait until the uSD is detected.

 @note Care must be taken when using HAL_Delay(), this function provides accurate delay (in milliseconds)
       based on variable incremented in HAL time base ISR.
 This implies that if HAL_Delay() is called from